facebookresearch/NasRec/README.md

-# [WWW'23] NASRec: Weight Sharing Neural Architecture Search for Recommender Systems
+# Neural Architecture Search for Recommender Systems
-This is the official implementation of our work, [**NASRec: Weight Sharing Neural Architecture Search for Recommender Systems.**](https://arxiv.org/abs/2207.07187) This work implements a design automation for Click-Through Rate (CTR) prediction task on Recommender Systems, enabling the design and exploration of CTR models in an automatic fashion.
+This codebase supports Neural Achitecture Search for recommender systems.
+This work implements a design automation for Click-Through Rate (CTR) prediction task on Recommender Systems, enabling the design and exploration of CTR models in an automatic fashion.
+Technical details are published at [**NASRec: Weight Sharing Neural Architecture Search for Recommender Systems.**](https://arxiv.org/abs/2207.07187)

 ## Highlights